JJimmyFlynn/craft-infra-ec2/README.md

 | Redis          | Elasticache Redis Cluster | `Port 6379 from Webserver SG`                                 | `None`                                                                                                                                                                                     |

 ### CI/CD
-> [!
-Note]
+> [!Note]
 > In a real world scenario, the example application and related Github workflows would likely live in a separate git repo.
 > It is included here for completeness.

 CI/CD for the example application is performed using Github Actions.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements